bioinformatics-hub-ke/BHKi-Training-Activities/index.md

 **Day 3:** Research software
 Research software engineering talks will be held to expose or to enlighten our community on this career path.
-This field is untapped in our community, with minimal exposure to research software skills and FAIR principles on software research.
-The ultimate goal is to create a space for start-up collaborations with established software research groups within our community.
-Also, the already existing software engineers within our community grow and expand their networks through these talks and open dialogues.
+This field is rarely talked about in our community, with minimal exposure to research software skills and FAIR principles on software research.
+The ultimate goal is to create a space for collaborations with skilled research software individuals/groups within our community.
+This will lead to the growth of existing research software engineers within our community and expanding their networks through these kind of events.

 | **Talk** | **Speaker** |
 |:---------------------- | :------------------------------------- |